-Below is the UNT System’s primary approved wordmark.
-This horizontal wordmark with a green box is the UNT System’s primary mark and should be used whenever possible in printed and electronic communications pieces:
+As of March 2018, the UNT System’s primary graphic identity is represented by one horizontal and one vertical Wordmark.
+Below is the UNT System’s primary approved Wordmark.
+This horizontal Wordmark is the UNT System’s primary mark and should be used whenever possible in printed and electronic communications pieces:

-Below is the UNT System’s secondary approved wordmark.
-This vertical wordmark with a green box is the UNT System’s secondary mark and should only be used in designs not suited for the primary, horizontal mark.
-Also below is the non-color version on the secondary wordmark, which utilizes a black box and no gray scale for use in black and white, printed documents.
+Below is the UNT System’s secondary approved Wordmark.
+This vertical Wordmark is the UNT System’s secondary mark and should only be used in designs not suited for the primary, horizontal mark.
+Also below is the non-color version of the secondary Wordmark for use in black and white printed documents.

 Basic wordmark use requirements are:

-The Director of Communications will provide each UNT System office or department with a professionally designed “lock-up” graphic that will include sub-branding.
-An example of an approved sub-branded UNT System wordmark is below:
+The Office of Marketing & Communications will provide each UNT System office or department with a professionally designed “lock-up” graphic that will include sub-branding.
+An example of an approved sub-branded UNT System Wordmark is below:

-The UNT System’s former wordmark, or any variations other than those displayed above, may not be used in the production of any new materials beginning on September 1, 2016.
-In order to best utilize resources, however, a “grace” period for use of this former mark will exist through the end of 2016 in order to utilize current stocks of items such as letterhead or business cards.
-A hard deadline for use of old marks will be imposed, with no exceptions granted, beginning on January 1, 2017.
+The UNT System’s former Wordmarks may not be used electronically or in the production of any new materials beginning on March 15, 2018.
+In order to best utilize resources, however, a “grace” period for use of the former UNT System Wordmark in stocks of printed materials will exist through the end of fiscal year 2018 in order to avoid wasting current stocks of items such as letterhead or business cards.
+The grace period for use of old mark in printed materials expires on September 1, 2018.

-If you are unsure about how to incorporate UNT System wordmarks into your design, please contact the Director of Communications.
+If you are unsure about how to incorporate UNT System wordmarks into your design, please contact the Office of Marketing & Communications.